zfbx/zseatbelt/readme.md

 ## How to use
-1. Copy the `zseatbelt` directory into your fiveM resources (rename it if you'd like)
+1. Copy the inner `zseatbelt` directory into your fiveM resources (not the one with the this readme.md in it)
 2. Add `ensure zseatbelt` (or whatever you renamed it to) to your server's .cfg
 3. Add `setr game_enableFlyThroughWindscreen true` to the top of your server's .cfg **Without this the script wont work**
 4. Adjust the `config.lua` variables to how you'd like them.